 Of course, I had to buy her a nice snug jumper for chilly Victoria – she happily modelled it for me.

 Dad and I went shopping and bought her a little kennel (Dad insisted Emma come with us, so pleased Dad loves her) and the pet barn gave us a sample pack of goodies.
 Inside was a tennis ball – well didn’t Emma go crazy over that – she LOVES chasing it and brings it back to you – what a great discovery!.
-She is also had a kennel – as she hopped inside and curled up straight away.
+She has also had a kennel – as she hopped inside and curled up straight away.
 Dad is keeping the Kennel inside the house for a few weeks until she is settled enough.
 Emma often would hop off our laps, preferring to sleep in her kennel.

 Emma had become very attached to me in such a short time, she spent almost a week with me 24/7 and started to bond with me, (she never let me out of her sight and followed me everywhere – including the toilet lol) so leaving her was hard.
 Dad took her for a walk and I quietly drove away.
 Dad told me Emma knew I was gone, she ran straight to my bedroom and looked everywhere for me.
-She has barely been eating, Dad cooked up some chicken for her and she ate that at least, but choosing to sleep all day.
+She has barely been eating, Dad cooked up some chicken for her and she ate that at least but choosing to sleep all day.

 Today Dad tells me Emma is very perky, so he took her for his usual morning walk to get the paper (he’d previously left her asleep) and she had a wonderful time sniffing the whole way.
 Dad tied her up at the shop, went in and bought the paper… was telling the shopkeeper all about his new dog – when Emma came shooting in through the shop door as if to say “here I am” LOL Oops, Dad hadn’t tied her up properly – but, how great she knew to go to him!
-He lives in a very quiet small town (pop 3,000) so Emma has met lots of the locals already and she has stolen every one’s heart!
+He lives in a very quiet small town (pop 3,000) so Emma has met lots of the locals already and she has stolen everyone’s heart!

 Dad gave her a tiny bowl of porridge this morning (whilst he ate his) and she apparently gobbled it up happy as Larry.
 Hmmm, who thinks she will be spoilt?